Art in the Time of Plagiarism 11: Let Them Eat Cake!

 Ryan Dickerson -

-Self-proclaimed mixed-media master of tiny trinkets has been creating transient pieces on various mediums ranging from rusty buttons to Bic lighters since 2009; generally sticking to what will never last.
-Three years ago he made his Chicago debut at Art In The Time Of Plagiarism and is thrilled to join in on the fun again this year!
+Self-proclaimed mixed-media master of tiny trinkets, Ryan Dickerson has been creating transient pieces on various mediums ranging from rusty buttons to Bic lighters since 2009; generally sticking to what will never last.
+Four years ago he made his Chicago debut at Art In The Time Of Plagiarism and is thrilled to join in on the fun again this year!
 Graduating from tiny objects, Ryan is taking on canvas and wood, slapping paint, ink, tape, stickers, hate, mixed feelings, and (mostly) dead celebrities on whatever he wants as he sees fit.
 Though most of his recent work has been aimed at a cleaner audience, rest assured that his flame for eternal filth will never die.

 Thom Frerk -